pavan2318/AppStoreVersionChecker/README.md

 ```
 python appstore_version_checker.py
 ```
-The script will prompt you to enter the Apple Play Store URL for the application.
+The script will prompt you to enter the Apple App Store URL for the application.
 Once you provide the URL, it will fetch the current running version of the application and display it on the console.

 ## Usage